Synkevych/Synkevych/README.md

 ## 👨‍💻 Software Engineer

-I'm a Developer with 3 years experience.
+I'm a Software Developer with 7 years experience.
 I enjoy creating useful tools and apps to make the world a better place.
 I can create an application from scratch using Ruby or JavaScript, test it by unit tests, and deploy it to the AWS or Heroku servers.
-Have good knowledge about OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec, Capybara), and basics of DevOps.
+Have good knowledge of OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec, Capybara), and basics of DevOps.

 - Master of Computer Science
 - Participated in program **Grow your career with Google Cloud** [Skills Boost](https://www.cloudskillsboost.google/public_profiles/777e21b3-a400-4bed-ad95-e9eaa0ee3055)
 - [Developer Roadmap](https://github.com/Synkevych/developer-roadmap) for 2021
-- In free time I like to take pictures, some of them are published on [Unsplash](https://unsplash.com/@synkevych)
+- In my free time I like to take pictures, some of which are published on [Unsplash](https://unsplash.com/@synkevych)
 - [CV_Synkevych](https://drive.google.com/file/d/1Ey-vMMNpjigUg0NakR27M5kMHerDV3qw/view?usp=share_link)

 <p align="middle">